lintangdigdoyo/CodeBlog/README.md

 > Social network to share knowledge and connect with other people with realtime messaging

-This is a MERN-stack personal project.
+CodeBlog is a MERN-stack personal project.
+This app uses Redux for state management and uses styled-components for styling the component.
+Realtime messaging applied by using socket.io.
-The front-end of this app is using React.js and using Redux for state management.
-This app also using styled-components to style the components.
-The back-end of this app is using express.js and for the realtime messaging is using socket.io.
-The database that this app uses is MongoDB.
 This app also uses google OAuth and JSON Web Token.

 ## Usage
 ```